Vehicle Theft per Capita in New Haven

 The rate of vehicle theft in the New Haven area is 2.335 per 1,000 residents during a standard year.
 People who live in the New Haven area generally consider the east part of the city to be the safest.

-By a simple count ignoring population, more crimes occur in the northwest parts of New Haven, CT: about 376 per year.
+By a simple count ignoring population, more vehicle theft occurs in the northwest parts of New Haven, CT: about 376 per year.
 The west part of the New Haven area has fewer cases of vehicle theft with only 141 in a typical year.

 |---|---|